Search DuPage County Public Records & Information: Free

 Or you can fax the completed addition, along with a copy of your photo ID and a cover sheet bearing your signature, credit card information, and mailing address to: 217.523.2648.
 Fax orders cost an additional $12.95 per transaction.

-Request Birth & Death Certificates via the DuPage County Clerk or Vital Records Office
+Retrieve Birth & Death Certificates via the DuPage County Clerk or Vital Records Office

 Birth and death records are kept by the DuPage County Clerk, as well as the Illinois Department of Public Health’s Division of Vital Records.
 However, according to the state’s Vital Information Act, access to these records is limited.